Carlos Díaz (athlete)

-Carlos Martín Díaz del Río (born 9 July 1993) is a Chilean middle-distance runner who competes mainly in the 1500 metres.
-He holds a Chilean Record of 3:37.86 minutes for the distance.
+Carlos Martín Díaz del Río (born 9 July 1993) is a Chilean middle and long-distance runner.
+He holds the Chilean national record for the indoor and outdoor 1500 metres, the indoor 3000 metres, the 10,000 metres, the half marathon and the marathon.
 He was the gold medallist in the event at the South American Championships in Athletics in 2015.

 Díaz rose through the age categories, taking the South American Youth title in 2010, a South American Junior bronze in 2011, then a gold medal at the South American Under-23 Championships in Athletics in 2014.
 As a senior athlete he is a two-time medallist at the Ibero-American Championships in Athletics and won a bronze at the 2014 Pan American Sports Festival.

 Career

 He came from a sporting background, as his mother Julia del Río had competed internationally for Chile at the IAAF World Cross Country Championships.
 He began to train in distance running with his mother as his coach from a young age.
 Díaz made his international debut at the 2008 South American Youth Championships in Athletics, where he was ninth.
 He represented his country at the global level the year after, running in the heats at the 2009 World Youth Championships in Athletics.
 He returned to continental level at the 2010 South American Youth Championships in Athletics and had his first success, taking the 1500 m gold on home turf in Santiago de Chile.
 Another youth level medal came at the 2010 South American Cross Country Championships, where his fourth-place finish led Chile to the team bronze medals.
 He began to make progress in the under-20 category at the 2011 South American Junior Championships in Athletics, taking a bronze as the youngest 1500 m medallist as well as fourth in the 800 m.

 He began his 2012 with his first senior medal, taking bronze at the 2012 Ibero-American Championships in Athletics just ahead of his older compatriot Iván López.
 He became an under-20 global finalist at the 2012 World Junior Championships in Athletics, finishing seventh after a national junior record of 3:43.16 minutes in the qualifiers.
 He moved up another age category for the 2012 South American Under-23 Championships in Athletics and took the bronze medal, beaten this time by López, as well as Argentine Federico Bruno.